 Instant discounts vary by participating retailer; see program website

-It depends on your location and the kind of panels you plan to use.
+It depends on your location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Garrison, your best time to install solar panels is in the spring and fall.

-The most common types of home solar panels in Garrison include thin-film, monocrystalline and polycrystalline.
+Some frequently-used types of home solar panels in Garrison include polycrystalline, thin-film and monocrystalline.
 Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
-Talk with your local provider about the types of solar panels they work with.
+Ask your local provider about the types of solar panels they work with.